theupdateframework/taps/tap8.md

 Let's consider a motivating example, project foo is delegated to Alice.
 Alice's computer with the key material got stolen, but the disk was encrypted.
-To be safe, she decides to get her key from her backup and roll over her key to a fresh one.
+To be safe, she decides to get her key from her backup and rotate her key to a fresh one.
 To do that, she creates a file `foo.rotate.VERSION`.
 This file contains her new key, a threshold of 1, and is signed with her old key.
 She signs her targets file with the new key, and uploads both the rotate file and the freshly signed targets file to